Marriage Requirements Basics: Consent, Age, and Capacity

 Counseling and Waiting Periods

-Public policy discourages divorce and encourages parties to discuss their plans before plunging into marriage.
+Public policy discourages divorce and encourages parties to discuss their plans before changing their marital status.
 Premarital counseling and waiting periods are some of the ways that states encourage couples to think about the marriage act before issuing the marriage license.

 After the Wedding

 If you and your partner are considering getting married, it may help to speak with an experienced family law attorney.
-An attorney will ensure that all of the legal requirements of marriage are met before you walk down the aisle and can also address other legal questions and issues you may face.
+An attorney will ensure you have the right legal documents and meet all marriage requirements before your big day.
+They can also advise on estate planning, protecting your assets, and how to best plan for your future.

 Can I Solve This on My Own or Do I Need an Attorney?